This article describes the steps patients follow to join a virtual visit with their provider. You can provide this as a resource for your patients.

 If your webcam and microphone were not accessible, they appear with a grey x in the list, and you must click Request Permissions.

-Your web browser will display a window asking to use your microphone and camera.
+Your web browser will display a window requesting permission to use your microphone and camera.
 Click Allow.

 💡 Tip: if you do not see this window appear requesting permission, click the lock icon at the top of the window next to the URL and allow the camera and microphone.